-“I will bring to the team a wealth of experience in both coaching and development in community and performance environments.
+“I have brought to the team a wealth of experience in both coaching and development in community and performance environments.
 I have coached young people from the ages of 2-16 within different local authority’s over the last 3 and a half years’.
 Alongside this I have participated in diversional work with young people combating issues such as drug, alcohol awareness and anti-social behaviour.
 During my time at university I gained a 1st class honours degree in sports development from UWS.
 Within this course I have worked on a host of projects and modules including research into the history of sectarianism within Scotland and the impact it has had on modern society.
 This has provided me with a key insight into issues and mechanisms surrounding the subject.”

 Growing The Program

 We are never happy with resting on our laurels with B&B and are aiming to build on the success of last 2017’s program by increasing our number of partner schools by 50% from 16 partnerships to 24.
 This will allow us to promote awareness of anti-sectarianism and increasing the projects footprint for P6/7 school children.
 New partnerships we have built up has allowed us to make inroads into the south side of the city and surrounding local authorities.

 This creates new opportunities for the team to continue with our complimentary education and partnership working.
 Involved are: Active Schools Coordinators (ASC), Glasgow City Council (GCC) primary schools; GCC’s Theresa Breslin’s ‘Divided City’ P7 curricular novel; surrounding local authorities (North Ayrshire, North Lanarkshire & East Renfrewshire); Sense Over Sectarianism (especially their Communities United program); Youthlink Scotland; and Action On Sectarianism (AOS).

 In addition, we are looking to pilot a S6 Sports Leader mentoring programme at secondary schools.
 This will be carried out by teaching the sports mentors and leaders how to deliver the B&B workshops, allowing them to deliver it to their previous primary schools.
 This will help develop the pupils’ CV’s and employment skills.
 We have already brought the successful B&B model to secondary schools in Glasgow in 2018-2019 and will look to develop this further also.